Do you know what signs to look for if you need a gas line repair?

 Due to the natural erosion process, some natural gas pipes eventually need to be repaired or replaced.
 Being proactive—testing, maintaining, and repairing your gas piping—is essential for preventing any long-term damage to your valuable assets and livelihood.

 Inspecting your gas lines for any sign of wear and tear that needs replacing can be done yourself visually.
 However, you may require the assistance of a gas line professional in locating gas lines on your property, as well as detecting leaks and inspecting valves.
 Trained and certified gas pipe plumbers can not only spot problems now, but also determine areas that are likely to become problems in the future.
-At RP Gas we recommend inspecting your gas piping once a year where corrosion might be able to form.
+At RP Gas we have trained professionals who regularly perform gas line repairs and inspections.
+We recommend inspecting your gas piping once a year where corrosion might be able to form.

-Unfortunately, some gas lines need replacing or repairing due to improper installation by DIYer or unqualified plumber and this often isn’t discovered until after a major incident, such as a fire or explosion.
+In many cases, gas line repair may be required due to improper installation by a DIYer or unqualified plumber.
+Unfortunately, this often isn’t discovered until after a major incident, such as a fire or explosion.
 Gas is dangerous, and gas pipeline installations require current permits and inspection by municipal authorities to ensure the gas line installation is properly completed and complies with all codes.
 Even a seemingly simple installation of a gas clothes dryer should be conducted by a licensed professional rather than unlicensed, untrained individuals like landscape contractors, handymen and even homeowners.
 These faulty installs can cost you a lot of money and even potential for death.

 It’s easy to miss some of the key indicators of a potential leak, so make sure to check these four things when inspecting your home:

-If you smell rotten eggs—which is called mercaptan and is an odor added to gas to warn of a leak—there’s a high probability that there is already a natural gas leak somewhere in your home.
+The smell of rotten eggs is due to an additive called mercaptan.
+It is added to gas to warn of a leak.
+If you can smell rotten eggs there’s a high probability that there is already a natural gas leak somewhere in your home.
 You need a gas line repair immediately.

-Prior to smelling the gas, you might also feel nausea or dizziness which is a further indication of a gas line repair needed.
+Prior to smelling the gas, you might also feel nausea or dizziness which is a further indication that you need repairs to your gas line.

-Listen for a hissing or clunking sound near the gas line area—another sign of a potential problem requiring gas line repair.
+Listen for a hissing or clunking sound near the gas line area—another sign of a potential problem requiring repair.

-Again, listen for any unusual noises coming from gas appliances as this can indicate they are not working properly and is a further sign of a gas line repair required.
+Your gas appliances can also provide important clues about the health of your gas lines.
+Listen for any unusual noises coming from gas appliances as this can indicate they are not working properly and is another sign that a gas line repair is required.

-Most people don’t think of this, however, an unexplained increase in your gas bill can be an indication of a slow leak somewhere in your house or on your property may not be picked up during your other gas line inspections.
+Most people don’t think of this, however, an unexplained increase in your gas bill can be an indication of a slow leak somewhere in your house or on your property.
 But you can be sure you’re paying for that leaking gas!

 Repairing a Gas Line